Jon Beckwith: Research

 Beckwith led the research group that in 1969 isolated the first gene from a bacterial chromosome.
 Some of the researchers worked in the Beckwith laboratory at the Harvard Medical School and consisted of several now well-known scientists and doctors including James A. Shapiro and Lawrence Eron, MD.; others (Lorne MacHattie and Garret Ihler) were located in the laboratory of Charles Thomas.
 The procedure used was devised by Garret Ihler and Karin Ippen.
 Complementary strands of the gene, carried within non-complementary strands of viral DNA, from viruses transducing the gene in reverse orientations which had been separated by a poly U,G density-gradient technique, were annealed to form double-stranded DNA.
 The single-stranded DNA was then removed using a single-strand specific DNase under investigation in the Thomas laboratory, leaving the double-stranded gene intact.
-The elegant electron micrographs of the pre- and post-digested DNA were taken by MacHatty in the Thomas laboratory.
+The elegant electron micrographs of the pre- and post-digested DNA were taken by MacHattie in the Thomas laboratory.
 Before and following this experiment, Beckwith made important contributions to the study of bacterial genetics.
 His studies include the mechanisms of protein secretion, disulfide bond formation, and cell division.
 In addition, he is a prominent speaker on the social implications of science and has been an activist in science.
 He spoke out against the testing of boys for XYY chromosomes and was a member of the ELSI (Ethical, Legal, and Social Implications) committee of the Human Genome Project initiated by James D. Watson.
 He has worked on issues of social responsibility in science and since 1983 has taught a course on the Social Issues in Biology at Harvard University, one of the first of its kind.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1986.